zhixuan-lin/forgetting-transformer/README.md

 out.sum().backward()
 ```

-Note that our kernel only supports batches that contain sequences of the same lengths.
+Note that our kernel only supports input batches that contain sequences of the same length.
 You can find another implementation that supports variable-length inputs in the [Flash Linear Attention](https://github.com/fla-org/flash-linear-attention) repository (see [here](https://github.com/fla-org/flash-linear-attention/tree/main/fla/ops/forgetting_attn)).

 ### FoX Time-Mixing Layer and Model